Make Targets (Building, Testing, and Installing)

 For more information about testing Miking, see here.

-• test-all: like test, except assumes all possible dependencies are installed.
-Note that tests requiring specialized hardware will still not run if that hardware is absent.
+test: detects which dependencies you have install and runs all tests whose dependencies are satisfied using the bootstrapped compiler.test-all: liketest, except assumes all possible dependencies are installed.
+Note that tests requiring specialized hardware will still not run if that hardware is absent.test-quick: run a smaller set of tests, turning off all optional test collections.